Crock pots are super easy to use slow cookers.

 The slow cooker you see below is way over ten years old.
 Nick loves to use our trusted green ivy crock-pot and has perfected the Fiesta Chicken recipe you can find below (step by step pictures included).

 But first his ode to the crock pot:

 ‘Half the time I don’t know where it’s at.

 Those slow cooked meals are coming back.

 Just when I start to think it never got unpacked,

 Our Trusted Crock Pot

 Thoughts of a cooking device that gets taken out once in a blue moon because I actually had the fore thought to prepare a meal 8 hours in advance seems distant and remote.
 Maybe we, as a society, have evolved into fast food and immediate gratification to make the slow cooker seem antiquated.
-To get a quality slow cooker for yourself on a budget visit kitchenultimate.com now.
+To get a quality slow cooker for yourself on a budget now and forget about unhealthy fast food.

-If you’re one to want to plan things in advance then the Crock Pot is just the right thing you need.
+If you want to plan things in advance, the Crock Pot is just the right thing you need.

 - 2 cans (15 1/4 oz. each) whole kernel corn, drained